 As part of the original Senior Loan, the Company issued 2,951,733 warrants which convert into an equal number of shares with an exercise price of \$0.17 CAD and an expiry date of December 20, 2022.
-As at September, 2019, 2,951,733 warrants were exercisable.
+As at September 30, 2020, 2,951,733 warrants were exercisable (2019 - 2,951,733).
 The vested unexercised warrants are exchangeable at the option of the holder for \$1,000,000 USD after the earlier of a liquidity event or September 30, 2021.
+These warrants are recorded as a warrant derivative liability at fair value through profit or loss.

-The Company has measured the fair value of the warrant derivative liability associated with the Senior Loan with the residual assigned to the loan.
+The Company has measured the fair value of the warrant derivative liability associated with the original Senior Loan with the residual assigned to the loan.
 The warrant derivative liability was estimated using the higher of the present value of the warrant exchange payment and the option pricing model.
-Financing fees of \$nil (2018 - \$58,129) were allocated between the long-term loan and the derivative liability.
+Financing fees of \$53,136 were allocated between the long-term loan and the derivative liability.
 The long-term loan is a financial liability and will be accreted to its face value over the term of the loans using an effective interest rate of 27%, 18% and 18%, respectively.

 The derivative liability is carried at fair value through profit and loss and re-measured at each reporting date.
-The higher fair value was the present value of the warrant exchange payment using a discount rate of 23% and the value was determined to be \$874,627 at September 30, 2019 (2018 - \$607,313).
+The higher fair value was the present value of the warrant exchange payment using a discount rate of 16% and the value was determined to be \$1,152,000 at September 30, 2020.